 Rights: As long as students make good progress, the department will place them in the TA pool after the fellowship year.
 If students who are already in the program apply, they will be on the TA/TF list if they have not exhausted funding.

-Decisions: Applications are available from the graduate secretary in 3P25 Wesley W. Posvar Hall, the graduate director, or the dean's office.
+Decisions: Applications are available from the graduate secretary (Patty Landon) in 3702 Wesley W. Posvar Hall, the graduate director, or the dean's office.
 The graduate committee must forward the application of a new student if the department is obligated to provide further TA/TF support.

 World History Center Travel Awards